 First, consider the ages of the children who will be using the stroller.
 What is the age difference between the passengers?
 Are they twins?
 Does one of the passengers lack the ability to sit up?
 Will one prefer to stand and have some mobility?
 Are your children still young enough to nap on the go?

 Taking children on a journey in a stroller can be a great experience or a lesson in patience.
 One of the most important considerations when choosing a product is the age range of the children that will be using it.
-As previously stated, twins of infant age might do better in a frame stroller, while siblings of different ages might have a nice experience in an inline model.
+As previously stated, twins of infant age might do better in a frame stroller, while siblings of different ages might have a pleasant experience in an inline model.
 Other siblings might be so close they will want to share giggles and jokes giving sideways glances at their cohort in the seat next door.
-The exact age of your children is not what is in question, the age difference between children is more important.
-Most of the side-by-side products will be good for children no matter what their age or separation in ages.
+The exact age of your children is not important, but the age difference between them is.
+Most of the side-by-side products will be suitable for children no matter what their age or separation in years.
 These models offer passengers the same kind of ride and the same experience.
 This style can work for young passengers and older siblings alike.
 It can work for children that are the same age or vastly different ages.
 As long as children conform to the weight and age suggested by the manufacturer, then this kind of stroller works well for just about everyone.

 Alternatively, the inline models usually offer very different riding features for each passenger.
 Some of the products have a low riding back seat that protects little ones from lots of exposure and allows many of them to recline and relax without a lot of distractions.
-Some have front seats that give passengers snack trays and adjustable leg rests, while the back seats have neither.
+Some have front seats that give passengers snack trays, and adjustable leg rests, while the back seats have neither.
 These products might be better suited for children of different ages and needs.
-If you have a baby who still likes naps in a cozy environment with an older sibling who wants to see the world, than an inline model might be nice.
-The Joovy Caboose Ultralight Graphite has a front seat that is good for older babies and a sit and stand back seat good for older children who may need time on and off the ride.
-These options might not be as good for children of a similar age.
-Arguments over who gets the riding option, who gets to nap, or who gets a snack tray, might become more of an issue than you want to deal with.
+If you have a baby who still likes naps in a cozy environment with an older sibling who wants to see the world, then an inline model might be nice.
+The Joovy Caboose Ultralight Graphite has a front seat that is good for older babies and a sit and stand back seat suitable for older children who may need time on and off the ride.
+These options might not be as suitable for children of a similar age.
+Arguments over who gets the riding option, who gets to nap, or who gets a snack tray, might become more of an issue than you want.

 The next consideration is the duration of your typical journey.
 If you just plan to go around the block or want to make it through the airport, then one of the more simple rides will probably work.
 You won't need large storage or stow pockets for childhood treasures.
 Just getting from one location to another for a quick trip requires a lot fewer features for passenger comfort or parent convenience than if you plan to use your stroller for longer events or whole day trips.
 The Joovy Caboose Ultralight Graphite might be a nice economical choice if your trip is short, siblings are vastly different in age, and the older one likes to walk some.
 With little storage and not many nods for comfort, little ones can enjoy this minimal ride and parents might enjoy the minimal price and lighter weight.

 Buying a product for two that doesn't break the bank isn't as difficult as you'd think with many of the top performers coming in around $650 or less.
 Five of the top seven products are at or under this price.
-This is one of the few categories where we can say that one of the nicer products in the review is also budget friendly.
-The Joovy Scooter has one of the cheaper price tags, but it is a nice stroller with lots of features.
+This category is one of the few where we can say that one of the nicer products in the review is also budget friendly.
+The Joovy Scooter X2 with Trays has one of the cheaper price tags, but it is a nice stroller with lots of features.
 While there were a few products cheaper than the Joovy, none of them offered as many features or similar performance.
-The quality of the Joovy put it much higher than the cheaper options, and almost made them feel outdated and under designed.
+The quality of the Joovy put it much higher than the cheaper options and almost made them feel outdated and under-designed.